A lot or a little?

 Is it any good?

-NICHOLAS ST. NORTH AND THE BATTLE OF THE NIGHTMARE KING purports to tell the origin story of the young man who would become Santa Claus.
-Unfortunately, Nicholas is rarely the center of the narrative's attention.
+This book purports to tell the origin story of the young man who would become Santa Claus; unfortunately, Nicholas is rarely the center of the narrative's attention.
 Narrated from a peculiarly detached point of view, the story feels busy without being completely engaging.
 The near-omniscient point-of-view shifts willy-nilly between a wide range of supporting -- and less interesting -- characters.